Famous People From Kansas City

 - Wendy Moniz – actress

-- Julia Montgomery – actress in
+- Julia Montgomery – actress in Revenge of the Nerds and One Life to Live

-- Dennis Moore –
+- Dennis Moore – Congressman, politician

 - Logan Morrison – baseball player